Actions

 Michael Jackson & team

-Initially, the game's soundtrack was composed by Sega's in-house composers.
-However, sometime in 1993 - relatively late in the development process[2] - the company entered into an agreement to have Michael Jackson and his personal sound team compose the game's soundtrack.
+Sometime in 1993 - relatively late in the development process when a full version of the soundtrack was already drafted[2] - the company agreed to have Michael Jackson and his sound team replace it entirely.
 Jackson had a long history with Sega (most notably producing Michael Jackson's Moonwalker early in the Mega Drive's lifespan) and had visited Sega's offices in Japan some months prior - particularly becoming close friends with company executive Hisashi Suzuki.
 As Jackson was both an avid video gamer and a fan of Sonic the Hedgehog, Suzuki suggested that the artist compose the soundtrack to an upcoming Sonic the Hedgehog title, an offer which was immediately accepted.
 Despite Suzuki warning Jackson that his work on the game was unlikely to be as profitable as his other endeavors, Jackson astoundingly charged no cost for his work on the project, refusing Hisashi Suzuki's offers of reimbursement and only requesting that Sega instead donate a percentage of the game's profits to charity.[3]
 Accordingly, a number of the company's upper management, including Sega of America president Tom Kalinske, recall that Jackson signed no official contracts for his work on Sonic the Hedgehog 3.

-When Jackson was first assigned to creating music for the game, Hisashi Suzuki initially described the game's various Zones verbally, to which Jackson had a difficult time imagining what sound would accompany them.
+When Jackson was first assigned to create music for the game, Hisashi Suzuki initially described the game's various Zones verbally, which gave Jackson a difficult time imagining what sounds could accompany them.
 However, once Suzuki switched to picture-based examples, Jackson sprung to life and began envisioning the game's music.
 According to Suzuki, Jackson was the type of artist whose creativity was inspired by "visuals, not words."
 Following this, Sega's in-house Sega Sound Team (along with Jackson's assistant Mayumi Nina Sakazaki and Sega's Hisaki Nimiya), were flown to a Los Angeles, California hotel with their computers and equipment to produce the soundtrack with Jackson.
-This process consisted of working with the artist to create demo tracks with professional instruments during the day, and then translating that music to FM synthesis for playback on the Mega Drive during the night.
+This process consisted of working with the artist to create demo tracks with professional instruments during the day and then translating that music to FM synthesis for playback on the Mega Drive during the night.
 Jackson and his team would then listen to the results and provide feedback, with the artist delegating his team's management to Brad Buxer, one of Jackson's closest professional collaborators and a trusted friend.
-In particular, Buxer would assume the majority of management duties on the project, as according to Mayumi Nina Sakazaki, "it seems that Michael had complete trust in Brad."
-Both Jackson and Buxer assumed they could complete the soundtrack in about a week, but problems acquiring a satisfactory sound from the new compositions, as well as ideological differences with Sega Sound Team and issues with sample memory size, resulted in the team remaining in Los Angeles two weeks longer than expected.[4]
+In particular, Buxer would assume most of the management duties on the project, as according to Mayumi Nina Sakazaki, "it seems that Michael had complete trust in Brad."
+Both Jackson and Buxer assumed they could complete the soundtrack in about a week, but problems acquiring a satisfactory sound from the new compositions, as well as ideological differences with the Sega Sound Team and issues with sample memory size, resulted in the team remaining in Los Angeles two weeks longer than expected.[3]

 One of Buxer's biggest obstacles was transcribing Jackson's style to digital music.
-In particular, Buxer ran into conflicts with Sega Sound Team over the shifting of rhythms, as he was told that while these changes can be made with analog music, the style of video game music results in more rigid "beats".
-Worse, Jackson was reportedly disappointed in the sound quality of the freshly-translated compositions, and told Buxer that his work could never be released like this.
-In response, Nimiya countered that millions of Jackson's fans listen to his work on low-quality speakers such as radios, and the group endeavored to produce the best quality they could from such a unique collaboration.
-According to a number of people involved with the project, Jackson always remained professional and polite, and never spoke down to other musicians.[5]
+In particular, Buxer ran into conflicts with the Sega Sound Team over the shifting of rhythms, as he was told that the limitations of video game music at the time resulted in more rigid "beats".
+Worse, Jackson was reportedly disappointed in the sound quality of the freshly translated compositions and told Buxer that his work could never be released like this.
+In response, Nimiya countered that millions of Jackson's fans listened to his work on low-quality speakers such as radios, and the group endeavored to produce the best quality they could from such a unique collaboration.
+According to several people involved with the project, Jackson always remained professional and polite and never spoke down to other musicians.[3]

 STI's Howard Drossin, from the 1994 MTV television special Rock the Rock.

-Sega Technical Institute's in-house composer Howard Drossin, was brought in near the end of development to contribute a few themes and jingles to the Sonic 3 project, with most of his contributions being utilized in the later Sonic & Knuckles.
-Drossin also comments on Jackson's involvement, stating the artist had "nothing to do with the final product", confirming both his involvement and later departure.[10]
-Curiously, a few of Drossin's compositions in Sonic & Knuckles are used in Sonic 3 & Knuckles to replace Sonic 3 jingles created by Jackson's team.
+Sega Technical Institute's in-house composer Howard Drossin was brought in near the end of development to contribute a new theme song for Sonic 3 as well as a new theme for the character Knuckles.
+These were utilized in the later Sonic & Knuckles and replaced the songs present in the standalone Sonic 3.
+Drossin also comments on Jackson's involvement, stating the artist had "nothing to do with the final product" confirming his involvement and later departure.[10]

 Legacy